Frequently Asked Questions

 You can find information about positive tests and deaths on Kent County’s COVID-19 website.

-Where can I find statewide data on COVID-19 hospitalizations,
+Where can I find statewide data on COVID-19?

-You can find information on daily new case counts, lab testing and amounts of PPE and other medical supplies by region on the State of Michigan’s website.
+You can find information on daily new case counts, cumulative trends, demographics, and total testing on the State of Michigan’s website.